Brightspace/d2l-beaker/README.md

 };
 ```

-### Custom Properties
+### Properties

+`d2l-beaker` supports extracting properties along with its measurements.
+There are a couple of built-in properties that can be extracted - specifically the `app-version` (from HTML data attribute), and `polymer` (version from JS).

 Need to extract properties (besides the built-in ones) to go with your data?
-Custom properties providers can be specified as shown below, and the value will be included in the output properties.
+Custom property providers can also be specified, and the value will be included in the output JSON.
 The provider may be `async` if needed.

 ```js
 module.exports = {